suncoast-devs/handbook/lessons/js-enumeration/enumeration.md

 console.log(uppercased) // [ 'RED', 'GREEN', 'BLUE' ]
 ```

-We can also reduce the code by changing to using `arrow functions`
+We can also reduce the code by changing it to use `arrow functions`

 ```javascript
 const colors = ['red', 'green', 'blue']